 17.0 Alternations to Constitution

-17.1 The rules of this Constitution may be modified or amended by a minimum of two-thirds (2/3) vote of members voting at or in conjunction with an Ordinary General Assembly, as consistent with Article 9.8.
+17.1 The rules of this Constitution may be modified or amended by a minimum of two-thirds (2/3) vote of members voting at, or by electronic ballot in conjunction with, an Ordinary General Assembly, as consistent with Article 9.8.

 ARTICLE 18.
 Dissolution of the ISE